kellyjonbrazil/jc/docs/lib.md

 Parameters:

-    parser_mod_name:    (string or   name of the parser module.
+    parser_mod_name:    (string or   Name of the parser module.
 This Module)      function will accept module_name,
                                      cli-name, and --argument-name
                                      variants of the module name.

+                                     If a Module is given and the Module is a valid parser Module, then the same Module is returned.

 Returns:

-    Parser: the parser module object
+    Module:  the parser Module object

+Raises:

+    ModuleNotFoundError:  If the Module is not found or is not a valid parser Module, then a ModuleNotFoundError
+                          exception is raised.

 <a id="jc.lib.parse"></a>